School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

-Dr Rosie Paice completed a BA in English Language and Literature at the University of Cambridge, and an MA and a PhD at the University of Manchester.
-She is also a Fellow of the Higher Education Academy and joined the University of Portsmouth in 2004.
+I completed my BA in English Language and Literature at the University of Cambridge, and my MA and a PhD at the University of Manchester.
+I joined the University of Portsmouth in 2004, and am a Principal Lecturer in English Literature.